Optimal foraging theory: Building an optimal foraging model

 Constraints are hypotheses about the limitations that are placed on an animal.
 These limitations can be due to features of the environment or the physiology of the animal and could limit their foraging efficiency.
 The time that it takes for the forager to travel from the nesting site to the foraging site is an example of a constraint.
 The maximum number of food items a forager is able to carry back to its nesting site is another example of a constraint.
 There could also be cognitive constraints on animals, such as limits to learning and memory.
 The more constraints that one is able to identify in a given system, the more predictive power the model will have.

 Given the hypotheses about the currency and the constraints, the optimal decision rule is the model's prediction of what the animal's best foraging strategy should be.
 Possible examples of optimal decision rules could be the optimal number of food items that an animal should carry back to its nesting site or the optimal size of a food item that an animal should feed on.
 Figure 1, shows an example of how an optimal decision rule could be determined from a graphical model.
 The curve represents the energy gain per cost (E) for adopting foraging strategy x.
 Energy gain per cost is the currency being optimized.
 The constraints of the system determine the shape of this curve.
 The optimal decision rule (x*) is the strategy for which the currency, energy gain per costs, is the greatest.
 Optimal foraging models can look very different and become very complex, depending on the nature of the currency and the number of constraints considered.
 However, the general principles of currency, constraints, and optimal decision rule remain the same for all models.

 To test a model, one can compare the predicted strategy to the animal's actual foraging behavior.
 If the model fits the observed data well, then the hypotheses about the currency and constraints are supported.
-If the model doesn't fit the data well, then it is possible that either the currency or a particular constraint has been incorrectly identified.
+If the model does not fit the data well, then it is possible that either the currency or a particular constraint has been incorrectly identified.